| Instructor | Benjamin Noble · b2noble@ucsd.edu |

 Requests for Re-Grades

 If you believe an error has been made, you have one week following the return of the assignment to request a regrade.
 After this point, re-grades cannot be requested.
-To do so, please email Professor Noble with a brief explanation of why you are requesting a re-grade as well as evidence from our course materials justifying the request.
-I reserve the right to refuse to re-grade, and if we do re-grade, please note it may result in a lower grade.
+To request a regrade, please email Professor Noble with a brief explanation of why you are requesting a re-grade as well as evidence from our course materials justifying the request.
+I reserve the right to refuse to re-grade, and if I do re-grade, please note it may result in a lower grade.

 Communication